Kossit73/PharmaFinancial/docs/api_contract.md

 # Pharmaceuticals Financial Model API Contract

-This file captures the HTTP contract exposed by `pharma_financial.api.server` so frontend developers can integrate without reading the Python code.
+This file captures the HTTP contract exposed by `financial_models.api.server` so frontend developers can integrate without reading the Python code.
 The FastAPI app also serves an OpenAPI document at `/openapi.json` that can be fed to client generators (e.g. `npx @openapitools/openapi-generator-cli generate -g typescript-angular ...`).

 ## Base URL